vic-sem-2015/syllabus/vic_sem_2015.md

 + Georg Lukacs, “Narrate or Describe”*
 + Ian Watt, from *The Rise of the Novel*
 + Roland Barthes, “The Reality Effect”*
-+ Fredric Jameson, “The Realist Floor-plan”*
++ Fredric Jameson, “The Realist Floor-plan”* [Alli]
 + George Levine, from “The Realistic Imagination”
 + create a [Github](https://github.com/) account
-+ workshop: further plain-text authoring for outline creation and publication: Markdown, Git, and Github (with some mention of LaTeX and Pandoc) [Dennis Tenen and Grant Wythoff’s plain-text authoring tutorial](https://github.com/dhcolumbia/pandoc-workflow/blob/master/main.md)
++ workshop: further plain-text authoring for outline creation and publication: Markdown, Git, and Github (with some mention of LaTeX and Pandoc) [Dennis Tenen and Grant Wythoff’s plain-text authoring tutorial](https://github.com/dhcolumbia/pandoc-workflow/blob/master/main.md) discussion and outline: Emily; close reading: Alli; criticism summary: Alli; seminar paper: Sophie; break: Emily

 #### February 2: canonical realisms 2
 some topics: serials and series (what happens when we try to imagine all six Barsetshire novels as part of a single world?); religion and the clergy; marriage; travel